Gissio/radpro/docs/users.md

 Rad Pro comes with several options for determining the instantaneous rate averaging period:

 * “Adaptive fast” is the fastest option, capable of responding quickly to increased levels of radiation, at the expense of lower precision.
 It is best for users who need quick radiation alerts.
 It aims for a ±50% confidence interval; at increased levels of radiation, it limits the averaging period to a maximum of 5 seconds.
 You can check the “adaptive fast” response curves here: [instantaneousaveraging-adaptivefast.ipynb](../tests/instantaneousaveraging-adaptivefast.ipynb)
 * “Adaptive precision” tends to be a bit slower, but achieves higher precision at increased levels of radiation.
 It is best for users who deem precision more important than fast response.
-At lower level of radiations, it aims for a ±50% confidence interval; at increased levels of radiation, it uses a fixed 5 second averaging period.
+At lower levels of radiations, it aims for a ±50% confidence interval; at increased levels of radiation, it uses a fixed 5 second averaging period.
 You can check the “adaptive precision” response curves here: [instantaneousaveraging-adaptiveprecision.ipynb](../tests/instantaneousaveraging-adaptiveprecision.ipynb)
 * “60 seconds”, “30 seconds” and “10 seconds” use fixed averaging periods.
 They can produce higher precision than the adaptive options, but have a much slower response.

 ## Dead time and dead-time compensation